gitbls/ndm/README.md

 **delete - **Delete an entry from the database

-deletes a host from the database
+deletes a host from the database.
+If an IP address has multiple names associated with it, you can use the --hostname switch to delete a specific hostname.
+Deleting the last (or only) hostname on an IP address deletes the IP address.

 **diff -** Diff the system config files against the newly-created config